Furikuda/bork/docs/internals/security.rst

 attacks (practically this means that the security database cannot be deleted between attacks).

-Under these circumstances Borg guarantees that the attacker cannot
+Under these circumstances Bork guarantees that the attacker cannot

 1. modify the data of any archive without the client detecting the change
 2. rename, remove or add an archive without the client detecting the change